-Existing view of North Main at Barbara Leonard Way
+Existing view of North Main north of Charlesgate Compexat Barbara Leonard Way

 Rendering of the Potential Improvement.
 Higher density housing abutting a new neighborhood park.
 Shopfront and wide sidewalks for pedestrians and public life.
 Shopfront and wide sidewalks for pedestrians and public life.
 New housing can coexist with existing businesses.